greeneryguru/greenery-install/README.md

 # potnanny-install
-installation scripts for the Pot Nanny Raspberry Pi system
+Installation scripts for the PotNanny Raspberry Pi system.